Sunday, January 08, 2012

 Only a couple of generations ago, Murray Islanders were headhunters.
 I was advised that I would be sleeping on a verandah next to the 'grandfather drum', or Malo drum.
 And to be very careful of how I treated it.
 Because the grandfather drum has 23 notches.
 Each notch represents the head of a victim who walked on the wrong side of the Malo drum, who disrespected it by walking behind it.
 23 is a nice number, I said.
 A magic number.
 And I have no intention of changing it to 24.
 The other half of this pigeon pair, the grandmother drum, was commandeered by a visiting ship some centuries ago, around the time Fernando Torres navigated these treacherous straits.

-As it transpired, my hosts, Aven and Melora Noah, could not have been more hospitable, inviting me to join a charter flight with a few others – Ed from Health, Michelle from Indigenous TV, and Nancy from the local radio station – to fly up and cover a weekend of dancing and festivities.
+As it transpired, my hosts could not have been more hospitable, inviting me to join a charter flight with a few others – Ed from Health, Michelle from Indigenous TV, and Nancy from local radio – to fly up and cover a weekend of dancing and festivities.
 They were just digging up the kup muri turtle when we arrived, right on sunset, and it was quite something to watch bronze whaler sharks thrashing about on the shoreline in a fight for the scraps.
 Didn't stop Ed and I taking a quick dip the next morning.
 It is shark mating season, and i figured the bronze whalers would be too preoccupied to bother with a couple of crazy white markay.
 We could see them, going hard at it just a couple of metres from the coconut palms lining the beach.
 But it didn't seem right to stare.